MSW Course Offerings & Descriptions

 • SWK501 Treatment Modalities for Social Work with Families

-This one-credit elective course is designed to help the advanced-year graduate student in social work who is interested in direct practice with families toward a fuller understanding of the applications of specialized methods of intervention in social work practice with a broad array of families.
-It builds on knowledge of families in the social environment as considered in SWK500 as well as knowledge related to generalist social work practice.
+This one-credit elective course helps advanced-year graduate students who are interested in direct practice with families.
+The course gives students an understanding of the applications of specialized methods of intervention in social work practice.
+It builds on knowledge of families in the social environment as considered in SWK500.
+The course also builds on the knowledge related to generalist social work practice.
 1 S.H., 1 C.H.

 • SWK502 Social Work Crisis Intervention with Families